Throughout this series of articles and videos we have spoken about the innovative services that the Intuitive Campus can power.

 Richard Atkin, Wifi Wizard, ITGL

-In my next article, I’ll be discussing how to implement a relevant journey to deliver the kind of Intuitive Campus you want, and how to get there.
+In my next article, I’ll be discussing how to deliver the kind of Intuitive Campus you want, and how to get there.

 About Richard: I've spent my career specialising in scalable, secure, Wireless networks for customers with big estates that support a broad mixture of people and devices.
 I love my role and the ever-evolving challenge of designing, deploying and supporting solutions that exceed my customers' requirements is what ITGL is great at.